milenaleonardi/milenaleonardi/README.md

 I'm a 23-years-old software engineer student based in Brazil, and I'm passionate about programming and always looking to learn new things and find new solutions.

-I work as a DevSecOps intern at Volvo Group, along with Global and Agile Teams from Brazil, Europe and India to implement DevSecOps best practices and tools, offering support and improvement on the development of applications.
+I work as a DevSecOps intern at Volvo Group, along with Global and Agile Teams from Brazil, Europe and India to implement DevSecOps best practices and tools, offering support and improvement on development of applications.
 Currently I'm studying Full Stack Development with focus on **Javascript** and **C#** while building new projects and trying to always expand my skills.

 🌱 If you would like to contribute in a project ou share a feeback, please feel free!

-🌱 I'm always open to new learning and collaboration opportunities.
+I'm always open to new learning and collaboration opportunities.

 <br>